Kazuhito00/PINTO_model_zoo-Gradio-Demo/README.md

 onnxruntime
 ```

+# Usage
+Open the Colaboratory link, run the cells from top to bottom, and access the “Running on public URL” shown in the output.

 # Contents
 | No | Model Name | Colab Link | Overview |
 | --- | --- | --- | --- |